maka00/gis-planer-server/README.md

 ```
 # Valhalla router

-The valhalla router has a bug in the distance matrix genartion.
+The valhalla router docker image has a bug in the distance matrix generation.
 It is possible that some entries are `None` instead of
 a correct value. the `docker/data/routing/valhalla.json` file has to be set to `"source_to_target_algorithm": "timedistancematrix"` (after the first start when it is generated)